-On this day in 1985, primatologist and conservationist Dr. Dian Fossey is found murdered in her cabin at Karisoke, a research site in the mountains of Rwanda.
+On December 26, 1985, primatologist and conservationist Dr. Dian Fossey is found murdered in her cabin at Karisoke, a research site in the mountains of Rwanda.
 It is widely believed that she was killed in connection with her lifelong crusade against poaching.

 An animal lover from a young age, Fossey began her career as an occupational therapist.
 She would later credit her work with children for helping her earn the trust of the mountain gorillas she studied.
 In 1963, she borrowed money in order to finance an extended trip to Africa.
 Her travels brought her into contact with the archaeologists Louis and Mary Leakey and wildlife photographers Alan and Joan Root and introduced her to the work of primatologist Jane Goodall.
 She published several articles about her travels and returned to the United States, but in 1966 the Leakeys helped her secure funding to study gorillas in the Congo.